INT3 (PP) - Positioning Plymouth as a major UK destination

 This policy is part of the Plymouth Plan which was approved by Plymouth City Council Full councillors on 27/02/2017.

-The city will support and secure additional investment in its visitor economy, with programmes and actions to enhance Plymouth as a destination for all seasons, to market the city effectively, and support business tourism and tourist related business development.
+The City will support and secure additional investment in its visitor economy, with programmes and actions to enhance Plymouth as a destination for all seasons, to grow high value tourism, market the city effectively, and support business tourism and tourist related business development and improve productivity.
 This will include:

-- Delivering high quality and high capacity visitor accommodation offer for all visitors in its core tourism and business areas, including:
+- Delivering a high quality visitor accommodation, business and conferencing offer for all visitors in its core tourism and business areas, including:

 - Working proactively to attract 4 and 5 star and boutique hotels to the city and in particular to its core tourism, waterfront and business areas, filling a current gap in provision in the city's visitor accommodation offer.

-- Supporting investment in alternative visitor accommodation models such as high quality self-catering accommodation, serviced apartments and improving the offer currently provided.
+- Supporting investment in alternative visitor accommodation models such as high quality self-catering accommodation, serviced apartments, camping and improving the offer currently provided.

-- Recognising Plymouth as a destination for high quality restaurants and catering, and supporting proposals that strengthen this offer.
+- Recognising Plymouth as a destination for high quality restaurants and catering, linked to the Britain’s Ocean City brand and marine credentials, and supporting proposals and product development that strengthen this offer.

 - Enhancing the overall experience of visitors in travelling to and within the city through:

-- Promoting high quality strategic and local public transport into and around the city (including the South West coastal path and National Cycle Network, with good quality visitor information and additional efficient transport management for major events.
+- Working to deliver high quality strategic and low carbon local public transport into and around the city (including the South West Coast Path and National Cycle Network, with good quality visitor information and additional efficient transport management for major events.

-- Promoting the city centre as suitable for active travel modes well connected to green and blue spaces.
+- Ensuring the the City Centre is suitable for active travel modes, is well connected to green and blue spaces, and is actively promoted to prospective visitors.

 - Creating smoke-free spaces when events are held.